saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 image: assets/images/raspberry4-cluster.jpg
 tags: [sticky, featured]
 ---
-If you want to learn something about **Raspberry Pi, Ubuntu, Docker, Kubernetes** and get a taste of **ARM64**, then building your own Raspberry Pi Kubernetes Cluster is o good starting point.
-Or at least, I learned a lot about these technologies when building this.
+Hey!
+Also having some Raspberry Pi 4s lying around, and not really sure what you wanna do with them?
+And you want to learn something about **Ubuntu, Docker, Kubernetes** and get a taste of **ARM64**?
+Then building your own Raspberry Pi Kubernetes Cluster is o good starting point.
+Or at least, I've learned a lot about these technologies when building this.
 However I was sitting in a lock-down and had plenty of time to spend.
 So if you want to speed up a little bit and skip the hours debugging and fiddling around Github issue pages, then I recommend you to follow my guide here.

-At the time writing this article it is probabbly the most condensed knowledge to have a propper mini clud.
-Or at least I would have considered myself lucky to find an article like that.
-But maybe I was not looking hard enough ;-).
+I tried to put everything you'll need into this article without you having to leave this page.

 ### What we will build
 Our goal is to build a proper mini cloud.
 So that means is, you should be able to run various applications (servers) running behind a single or multiple URLs having proper load balancing (and autoscaling) and all of this cramped up in 10x8x6cm of space in your living room.